vrockai/pipeline-test/docs/content.md

 ---

-## Microplastic exposure across trophic levels: effects on the host-microbiota of freshwater organisms
+## Microplastic exposure across trophic levels: effects on the host-microbiota of freshwater organisms.
+ 06.07.2022, _JE Varg, D Outomuro, W Kunce, L Kuehrer, R Svanbäck, F Johansson_

+Microplastics are a pervasive pollutant widespread in the sea and freshwater from anthropogenic sources, and together with the presence of pesticides, they can have physical and chemical effects on aquatic organisms and on their microbiota.
+Few studies have explored the combined effects of microplastics and pesticides on the host-microbiome, and more importantly, the effects across multiple trophic levels.
+In this work, we studied the effects of exposure to microplastics and the pesticide deltamethrin on the diversity and abundance of the host-microbiome across a three-level food chain: daphnids-damselfly-dragonflies.
+Daphnids were the only organism exposed to 1 µm microplastic beads, and they were fed to damselfly larvae.
+Those damselfly larvae were exposed to deltamethrin and then fed to the dragonfly larvae.
+The microbiotas of the daphnids, damselflies, and dragonflies were analyzed.

 [Source](https://doi.org/10.1186/s40793-022-00429-x)

+10.1186/s40793-022-00429-x

 ---